-ARTS ATL: Can you tell us what your play is about?
+ARTS ATL: What is your play about?

-Monks: The concept was actually inspired by a picture that my professor at UC San Diego, Deborah Stein, showed me.
-We were doing activities to get through our writers block, and one of those activities was to look at images and, from them, come up with a play title.
+Monks: The concept was inspired by a picture that my professor at UC San Diego, Deborah Stein, showed me.
+We were doing activities to get through our writers block, and one of those was to look at images and, from them, come up with a play title.
 She showed us a picture of a set of distorted, colorful hands.
 That’s where the title came from.
-I didn’t really, fully flesh out the concept until days later.
-I couldn’t sleep at night; I was haunted by this idea of literally walking in another person’s shoes.
+I didn’t really fully flesh out the concept until days later.
+I couldn’t sleep at night.
+I was haunted by this idea of literally walking in another person’s shoes.
 Because we say it all the time: “You couldn’t walk a day in my shoes.”
 And my whole thing was, “What if someone could?”
 I know in the black community, we really like to hold on to our pain.
-It’s ours, no one else understands it, no one else gets it; we like to hold it dearly and nearly to us, and we kind of carry it with pride.
-And I wanted to challenge that — I really wanted someone white to walk in the shoes of someone African American.
+It’s ours, no one else understands it, no one else gets it.
+We like to hold it dearly and nearly to us, and we kind of carry it with pride.
+And I wanted to challenge that.
+I really wanted someone white to walk in the shoes of someone African American.
 Because nothing else seems to work — we go through these inclusion trainings, social media has made it a big thing, [and] you can have access to books and history, but that’s not working.

 Monks: Synchronicity encourages bold voices and just raw, honest truth.
-And it lines up with my mission, as a writer — just to be able to say whatever the heck I want to say, how I want to say it, no matter who it makes uncomfortable, because that’s the point of theater.
+And it lines up with my mission, as a writer — to be able to say whatever the heck I want to say, how I want to say it, no matter who it makes uncomfortable, because that’s the point of theater.
 If it doesn’t make you uncomfortable, if it doesn’t piss you off, if it doesn’t stir something in your soul, then it’s merely entertainment.
 And my work is not that.
-This play is raw; this play is going to piss a lot of people off, get a lot of conversations started, break a lot of hearts, and that’s the point.
+This play is raw.
+This play is going to piss a lot of people off, get a lot of conversations started, break a lot of hearts, and that’s the point.